 Mr Booth graduated from the University of Liverpool in 2011 with a degree in Geography.
-He will be commencing his sixth year in teaching upon starting at Laurus Ryecroft, having previously taught at two outstanding schools in Greater Manchester and Worcestershire.
-He is really excited about teaching humanities to the students in order to enhance their understanding of the world in which they live.
-This will give the students the cultural literacy that they require to go on and live a successful life beyond the classroom.
+He commenced his sixth year in teaching upon starting at Laurus Ryecroft, having previously taught at two outstanding schools in Greater Manchester and Worcestershire.
+He enjoys teaching humanities in order to enhance students’ understanding of the world in which they live.
+He believes this gives students the cultural literacy they require to go on and live a successful life beyond the classroom.

 Head of Science

-Miss Clifton studied Biology at Durham University before completing her PGCE, and more recently, her Masters in Education here in Manchester.
-Miss Clifton has been teaching Science at schools in the North West for the past ten years and is excited to be joining Laurus Ryecroft this year.
+Miss Clifton studied Biology at Durham University before completing her PGCE, and more recently, her Master’s in Education here in Manchester.
+Miss Clifton has been teaching Science at schools in the North West for the past 10 years prior to joining Laurus Ryecroft.

-Miss Clifton fully believes that Science is for everyone; it is such a broad subject which has so many fascinating areas to explore.
-She is very much looking forward to enabling students at Laurus Ryecroft to discover their own passion for Science.
+Miss Clifton fully believes that Science is for everyone as it is such a broad subject which has so many fascinating areas to explore.
+She enjoys enabling students at Laurus Ryecroft to discover their own passion for Science.

 Trust Director of Physical Education and Sport

 Mr Haslam studied Sport Science and Business at Liverpool John Moores University, gaining a first class honours degree before completing his PGCE at the same institute.
-Mr Haslam spent 3 years at a school in Macclesfield before obtaining the role as Head of Boys PE at Cheadle Hulme High School.
-In June last year, Mr Haslam was appointed as Director of PE and Sport across the Laurus Trust.
-In September last year, he successfully completed his Masters degree in education.
+Mr Haslam spent three years at a school in Macclesfield before becoming Head of Boys PE at Cheadle Hulme High School.
+In June 2017, Mr Haslam was appointed as Director of PE and Sport across the Laurus Trust.
+In September 2017, he successfully completed his Master’s degree in education.

-Mr Haslam is excited about enthusing the new Ryecroft students with his love of sport.
-He wants to develop pupils physically and mentally in order for them to reach their full potential.
+Mr Haslam enthuses Ryecroft students with his love of sport.
+He aims to develop pupils physically and mentally in order for them to reach their full potential.

 Head of English

-Miss Iwantschak studied English and History at the University of York before completing her PGCE and Masters at the University of Manchester.
-She initially taught in Tameside and then taught in an international school in Madrid.
-She has taught at Cheadle Hulme High School for three years and is very much looking forward to starting at Laurus Ryecroft in September.
+Miss Iwantschak studied English and History at the University of York before completing her PGCE and Master’s at the University of Manchester.
+She initially taught in Tameside and then in an international school in Madrid.
+She taught at Cheadle Hulme High School for three years before moving to Laurus Ryecroft.

-There is nothing Miss Iwantschak loves more than a good book and is fascinated by stories, texts and poems throughout the history of the English language; she cannot wait to share them with the new students at Laurus Ryecroft.
-She hopes to encourage the creativity of every student and to help them find their creative voices through their writing.
+There is nothing Miss Iwantschak loves more than a good book and is fascinated by stories, texts and poems.
+She loves to share them with the students at Laurus Ryecroft.
+She always aims to encourage the creativity of every student and help them find their creative voices through their writing.

 Teacher of English

-After graduating from the University of Manchester with a degree in English Literature, Mr Lassandro spent two years as a HLTA in a Tameside school before training with the Altius Alliance at Cheadle Hulme High School to gain his PGCE.
-Since then, he has worked as a Teacher of English at CHHS and is now very excited at the amazing opportunity of returning back to Tameside in helping to establish an exciting new school.
+After graduating from the University of Manchester with a degree in English Literature, Mr Lassandro spent two years as a Higher Level Teaching Assistant (HLTA) in a Tameside school before training with the Altius Alliance at Cheadle Hulme High School to gain his PGCE.
+Since then he worked as a Teacher of English at CHHS and was very excited too return to Tameside to help establish Laurus Ryecroft.

-An avid reader, Mr Lassandro can’t wait to share his love, passion and intricate specialist subject knowledge with students to help kindle a love of Literature and spark creativity in the English classroom in studying the richness of the English language.
+An avid reader, Mr Lassandro loves to share his passion and specialist knowledge with students to help kindle a love of literature and spark creativity in the classroom in studying the richness of the English language.

 Mr Lassandro is also passionate about all things drama and theatre and he is a keen member of the local amateur dramatic scene.
-He can’t wait to establish extra-curricular drama activities at Laurus Ryecroft and encourage students to develop an appreciation, talent and love for all things theatrical!
+He established extra-curricular drama activities at Laurus Ryecroft and encourages students to develop an appreciation, talent and love for all things theatrical.